WhirlScript/Docs/guide/introduction/what-is-whirlscript.md

+---
+prev: false
+next:
+    text: Getting Started
+    link: /guide/getting-started/getting-started
+---

 # What is WhirlScript?

-WhirlScript is a language that compile to bat and sh scripts.
+WhirlScript is a language that compiles into bat and sh scripts.

-Tired of terrible grammar of native scripts?
-Try WhirlSCript!
-Just write codes in a readable and maintainable way, and we'll finish the rest.
+Tired of the terrible grammar of native scripts?
+Try WhirlScript!
+Just write code in a readable and maintainable way, and we'll take care of the rest.